 This page describes what a backup is, how it works, some common use cases, and best practices when creating and using backups.
-To learn how to create and manage backups, as well as how to restore a Filestore instance from a backup, see Backing up and restoring file shares.
+To learn how to create and manage backups, as well as how to restore a Filestore instance from a backup, see Back up data for disaster recovery.

 What is a backup?

 A Filestore backup is a copy of a file share that includes all file data and metadata of the file share from the point in time when the backup is created.
-It works for Basic HDD and Basic SSD tier instances.
 Once a backup of a file share is created, the original file share can be modified or deleted without affecting the backup.
 A file share can be restored from a backup as a new Filestore instance or onto an existing file share.

 Backups are regional resources that remain within the region that you specify at the time of creation.
 You can create backups in the same region as the Filestore instance or in another region for cross-region redundancy.
 Backups are globally addressable and can be used to restore file shares to any region, but they cannot be shared across projects.

 Backups within a region are created incrementally based on previous backups.
 The first backup you create is a complete copy of the file share.
 Subsequent backups include only the changes that are not contained in the previous backup.
 Unchanged data contained in previous backups are referenced in, but not copied to, newer backups.
 If an older backup is deleted, its unique data is copied to the next most recent backup and all internal data references are automatically updated.

 Backup creation is instantaneous, but it takes a period that's proportional to the amount of data being copied before the backup is available for use.
 During this period, the backup transitions through three states: